Finance and Growth

-Liquidity Creation, Investment, and Growth (joint with Robin Doettling, Thomas Lambert and Mathijs Van Dijk), Journal of Economic Growth forthcoming
+Liquidity Creation, Investment, and Growth (joint with Robin Doettling, Thomas Lambert and Mathijs Van Dijk), Journal of Economic Growth 28, 297-336, 2023

 Too Hot, Too Cold, Or Just Right?
 Assessing Financial Sector Development Across the Globe, with Adolfo Barajas, Era Dabla-Norris and Seyed Reza Yousef, IMF Working Paper 13/81.